Data reviewed and confirmed for accuracy and freshness: (June/2026)

 Air Carrier Access Act (ACAA)

-The Air Carrier Access Act mandates a non-discriminatory behavior towards individuals with service animals during air travel.
+The Air Carrier Access Act mandates non-discriminatory behavior towards individuals with service animals during air travel.
 This gives people with disabilities the right to be treated with respect.
 Airlines should be able to provide a smooth onboarding experience for both the disabled person and their service animal.

 Airlines are legally obligated to provide reasonable accommodations for service animals.
-This means a proper cabin/seat for both the owner and the animal as well as access to other facilities that are available during the flight (for example, access to the restroom).
+This means a proper cabin/seat for both the owner and the animal, as well as access to other facilities that are available during the flight (for example, access to the restroom).

 ESAs used to be a part of the ACAA, but the law was amended in 2020 to exclude them.
 Today, different airlines have different policies when it comes to ESAs, so it’s best to give them a call before you head to the airport with your emotional support animal.